-In order for the KWHA to move forward with redevelopment, an amendment to the City's Comprehensive Plan Future Land Use Map (FLUM) is required.
+In order for the KWHA to move forward with redevelopment, a zoning map amendment is required.
 Additionally, based upon the surrounding zoning designations and uses and the City's dire need for additional affordable housing, an appropriate zone for the subject property would be High Density Residential, which would allow for up to twenty-two (22) dwelling units per acre.